Pungyeon/clean-go-article/README.md

 > NOTE: Every interface property in Go has a default value of `nil`.
 This means that this is useful for any struct that has an interface property.
 This is also true for structs that contain channels, maps, and slices, which could potentially also have a `nil` value.

 #### Returning Dynamic Errors
 There are certainly some scenarios where returning an error variable might not actually be viable.
-In cases where the information in customised errors is dynamic, if we want to describe error events more specifically, we can no longer define and return our static errors.
+In cases where the information in custom errors is dynamic, if we want to describe error events more specifically, we can no longer define and return our static errors.
 Here's an example:

 ```go
 func (store *Store) GetItem(id string) (Item, error) {